 That Remote Life

 This is one of the newest digital nomad podcasts on the list but I’ve put it first because it’s definitely a rising star.
 If you’re considering running or building a business while travelling, That Remote Life is the show for you.
 Host Mitko Karshovski has managed to build a professional, twice-a-week show that never fails to inform and entertain.
 Mitko interviews everyone from newbie location independent entrepreneurs to experienced nomads and successful business owners.

-Topics covered in the interviews include remote work, location independent living, visas & business incorporation overseas, gear for digital nomads, destination guides, and business lifestyle design.
+Topics covered in the weekly interviews include remote working, location independent living, visas & business incorporation overseas, gear for nomads, destination guides, and business lifestyle design.

 The host is a natural interviewer and is clearly passionate about his digital nomad journey.
-I expect this show to become one of the biggest in the digital nomad niche within a couple of years.
+I expect this show to become one of the biggest in the digital nomad lifestyle niche.
 Stay tuned!

 TRS 031: Reducing Taxes, Gaining Second Citizenships & How To Go Where You Are Treated Best with Andrew Henderson [The Nomad Capitalist]

 TRS 032: Dan Andrews From Tropical MBA on Online Business & Entrepreneurship

 The Location Indie show is one of the longest-running and most popular shows for the digital nomad community.
 Your hosts Travis Sherry and Jason Moore (from Zero To Travel) run through the typical topics of interest to nomads: work-life balance, online business, health on the road, freedom to roam, the best countries in the world to live, and more.